-How to cook chicken gizzards and gravy so they are fork tender and delicious.
+How to cook chicken gizzards on the stove with gravy so they are fork tender and delicious.
 Dice and make it into gizzard gravy, eat for dinner over a bed of mashed potatoes, or enjoy as crispy air fryer chicken gizzards as a high protein snack.

 How to Cook Chicken Gizzards and gravy